-The SHAC will have a staff wellness subcommittee that focuses on staff wellness issues, identifies and disseminates wellness resources, and performs other functions that support staff wellness.
+The SHAC will promote staff wellness that focuses on staff wellness issues, identifies and disseminates wellness resources, and performs other functions that support staff wellness.

 The District will promote staff member participation in health promotion programs and will support programs for staff members on healthy eating/weight management that are accessible and free or low-cost.